Macdonald index from 3d TQFT: Introduction

-In this work, we revisit this story by introducing a one-parameter refinement of the Schur index, namely the Macdonald index, defined by \be I_\text{Mac}(q,T) = \mathrm{tr}_M(-1)^F q^{\Delta-R}T^{R-r}\ , \ee where the trace is over the operators satisfying the relation $\Delta = 2R+2j_2-r$ and $j_1-j_2+r=0$.
+where the trace is over the operators satisfying the relation $\Delta = 2R+2j_2-r$ and $j_1-j_2+r=0$.
 This is a natural refinement to consider in the context of the 4d SCFT/2d VOA correspondence, since it is built from the same protected operator spectrum as the Schur index while keeping track of an additional $U(1)$ charge.
 From the perspective of the associated VOA, this refinement arises from the existence of a natural filtration structure, as first discussed in \cite{Song:2016yfd}.
-See also \cite{Agarwal:2018zqi, Bonetti:2018fqz, Beem:2019tfp, Xie:2019zlb, Agarwal:2021oyl} for related developement.
+See also \cite{Agarwal:2018zqi, Bonetti:2018fqz, Beem:2019tfp, Xie:2019zlb, Agarwal:2021oyl} for related development.

-The 3d $\CN=4$ SCFT obtained from the twisted circle reduction has an $\CN=2$ superconformal subalgebra where the $U(1)_R$ symmetry embeds into $SU(2)_H\times SU(2)_C$, leaving the combination $U(1)_A = U(1)_H- U(1)_C$ as a distinguished global symmetry commuting with $U(1)_R$.
-This leads to the refined twisted half index, \be \II^A(q,T) = \mathrm{tr}_B~(-1)^F q^{J+R_H} T^{R_H-R_C}\ , \ee which can be naturally identified with the Macdonald index under the twisted compactification.
+The 3d $\CN=4$ SCFT obtained from the twisted circle reduction has an $\CN=2$ superconformal subalgebra where the $U(1)_R$ symmetry embeds into $SU(2)_H\times SU(2)_C$, leaving the combination $U(1)_A = U(1)_H- U(1)_C$ as a distinguished global symmetry commuting with the $U(1)_R$.
+This leads to the refined twisted half-index,